Skip to main content

 Line Label Definition

-Line label can be defined for all blocks defined on the microdiagram.
-In order to associate with the protocol addresses in the variable table, the line label must be defined.
+A line tag can be defined for all blocks added to the telecontrol project.
+To associate protocol addresses in the variable address table, the relevant blocks must have a defined line tag.

 Line Label Attribution